Autoptimize Plugin Settings 2023

 Here you can add JS scripts you don’t want to minify separated by a comma.

 Note: Do not paste the JS codes here.
-You can only add files/folders names like wp-includes/etc.”
+You can only add files/folder names like wp-includes/etc.”

 However, the excluded non-minified files are still minified by Autoptimize unless that option under “misc” is disabled.